madfam-io/plinto/docs/DOCUMENTATION_INDEX.md

-# Plinto Documentation Index
+# Janua Documentation Index

 **Last Updated**: November 17, 2025

-This index provides a navigable structure for all Plinto documentation.
+This index provides a navigable structure for all Janua documentation.
 Organized by purpose and audience.

 ## 📚 Primary Documentation